-What are the Benefits of Court-Ordered Rehab?
+What Are the Benefits of Court-Ordered Rehab?

 Treatment should focus on the factors linked to criminal behavior.7 By targeting these factors, individuals can be trained to recognize flawed ways of thinking and correct them using new CBT skills.
-This can help people stay sober and deal with co-occurring disorders (the existence of both a mental health condition and a substance use disorder).
+This can help people stay sober and deal with co-occurring disorders or dual diagnoses (the existence of both a mental health condition and a substance use disorder).

 Eligibility: How to Get Court-Ordered Addiction Treatment

 There are a few ways to receive court-ordered addiction treatment.
-It can be issued as part of a court or judge’s ruling, and it can be for inpatient or outpatient therapy (e.g., the Florida senate ruled that the courts can order six months of involuntary outpatient treatment in lieu of inpatient rehab if a person has twice been ordered to inpatient treatment during the previous 36 months and meets the criteria for placement in involuntary rehab).8
+It can be issued as part of a court or judge’s ruling, and it can be for inpatient or outpatient therapy (e.g. the Florida senate ruled that the courts can order 6 months of involuntary outpatient treatment in lieu of inpatient rehab if a person has twice been ordered to inpatient treatment during the previous 36 months and meets the criteria for placement in involuntary rehab).8

 To qualify for involuntary outpatient placement, a person must be 18 years of age or older, have a mental illness, be unlikely to safely survive in the community without supervision, and have a history of non-compliance with mental health treatment.
-The individual must have been involuntarily admitted to rehab or a correctional or forensic facility twice within the past 36 months or engage in at least one violent act toward themselves or someone else, be unlikely to voluntarily seek the recommended help, need outpatient services to prevent a relapse that would result in harm to oneself or someone else, and likely benefit from outpatient placement.8 Additionally, any less restrictive alternative must be deemed unavailable or inappropriate for the person.8
+The individual must have been involuntarily admitted to rehab or a correctional or forensic facility twice within the past 36 months or have engaged in at least one violent act toward themselves or someone else, be unlikely to voluntarily seek the recommended help, need outpatient services to prevent a relapse that would result in harm to oneself or someone else, and be likely to benefit from outpatient placement.8 Additionally, any less restrictive alternative must be deemed unavailable or inappropriate for the person.8

 Non-court-involved involuntary admissions can be made, and there are three types provided under the Marchman Act: protective custody, involuntary assessment for minors, and emergency admission.8 When someone is impaired by a substance, a law enforcement officer can use protective custody procedures to get the person into a safe environment.8